 Note 2: This geodetic system is currently not in general use in hydrology.

-Note 3: Its description will be included as an Appendix to this section in a future edition.
+Note 3: Its description will be included as an Appendix in a future edition.

 3.3.1.4 Members shall define the elevation of the station.

 Note 1: The Guide to Meteorological Instruments and Methods of Observation (WMO-No. 8), Part I, Chapter 1, (1.3.3.2(c)) provides guidelines on defining the elevation of a station.